Low-Cost Rural Surface Alternatives

 Tech transfer summary: Low-Cost Rural Surface Alternatives tech transfer summary (1.95 mb pdf) Dec 2013

 Freezing/thawing action induces physical changes to granular surface road that can negatively impact public users, reduce emergency responder access/time, and results in increased maintenance costs for secondary road departments.
 Stabilization can work to mitigate soft and eroded conditions of granular roads, but although technically feasible, can it be done economically?
 The comprehensive literature review conducted during this phase of the research will address both the technical and economical aspects of stabilization for granular surfaced roadways with consideration of mature methods and emerging methods that show promise.

-The proposed objectives of this research project are to:
+The proposed objectives of this research project are as follows:

 - Conduct a comprehensive literature survey of the state of practice for granular surface road construction with respect to freeze/thaw damage resistance